 For us, durability is also an important aspect of what makes a high-value product.
-It doesn't seem worth it to spend your hard-earned money on a foam roller, or anything else, that isn't going to hold up through a variety of imposed demands.
-With foam rollers, value was actually a fairly tricky thing to assess.
+It doesn't seem worth it to spend your hard-earned money on a foam roller or anything else that isn't going to hold up through a variety of imposed demands.
+With foam rollers, value is actually a fairly tricky thing to assess.
 Some rollers are super soft and offer a more beginner-friendly approach to rolling.
-However, those products are often the ones that do not hold up because they lack the foam density of burlier options.
-These rollers tend to be a bit less expensive because of the simple support they provide.
+However, those products often do not hold up because they lack the foam density of burlier options.
+These rollers tend to be a bit less expensive because of the simple support.

 The Amazon Basics and 321Strong rollers are two of our favorite values.
 Both offer versatility for an affordable price, though the Amazon Basics roller outshines the 321Stong in terms of durability.
 Versatility is important when it comes to value as well.
 We love knowing that we are spending our money on items that can be employed in various ways.
 In that vein, the Invincible Fitness set knocks it out of the park because the otherwise simple roller comes with a plethora of other fitness and self-care tools.
-The top-scoring TriggerPoint Grid is also a tremendous value.
-It's a few more dollars upfront but is highly durable and effective.
+The top-scoring TriggerPoint Grid is also of tremendous value.
+It's a few more dollars upfront but is highly durable and very effective.

 Ergonomics is essentially the science of ensuring that a thing is designed so that human bodies can use it effectively and safely — the relationship between an object and a human.
 The ergonomics of a foam roller are the most important factor when it comes to using them, which is why we chose to weight this metric more heavily than the others.

 To determine the ergonomic fortitude of each roller, we tested each one at length on specific body parts.
 We took notes about how our bodies felt as they melted over the shapes of the rollers.
 We assessed how well each roller was able to penetrate our tissues to get deep into our fascia.
 The easier it was to assess and loosen muscle groups across the board, the higher the roller scored in this category.
 It's a bit unfair, but the Elvire Roller Set easily ran away with the high score here.
 Because it is a set comprised of many different tools, you're pretty much guaranteed to have the right-shaped tool for whatever tight spot you want to address.